CCUK's Industry event summary for November 2025

 Congress on Regulatory Issues in Chartres, France, November 19-20

-The second day focused on international regulations in particular USA, China and Middle East, where we are witnessing new initiatives from cosmetovigilance to labelling and licensing requirements.
-Overall presentations highlighted the fact that the regulatory landscape is getting more and more complex for companies to navigate in a difficult economic environment”.
+The second day focused on international regulations, particularly in the USA, China, and the Middle East.
+We are witnessing new initiatives ranging from cosmetovigilance to labelling and licensing requirements.
+Overall presentations highlighted the fact that the regulatory landscape is becoming increasingly complex for companies to navigate in a challenging economic environment.

 DACHSER Celebrates Innovation and Sustainability at the Pure Beauty Awards 2025

-‘It was an evening of energy, creativity, and celebration, all centred around the people and products shaping the future of the beauty industry’, commented Simon Alexander, Business Development Manager, Contract Logistics, who presented one of the awards.
-‘Behind every beautiful product is a Smart Supply Chain.
+Simon Alexander, Business Development Manager for Contract Logistics, commented, “It was an evening of energy, creativity, and celebration, all centred around the people and products shaping the future of the beauty industry.”
+He presented one of the awards and added, “Behind every beautiful product is a Smart Supply Chain.
 At DACHSER, we know that logistics is the silent strength behind every brand’s success.
-Our dedicated Cosmetics Solutions supports beauty companies with end-to-end global logistics - ensuring that products arrive in perfect condition, on time, and ready to impress.
-From imports and exports, to warehousing and fulfilment, DACHSER provides the structure and precision that let brands focus on what they do best: creating exceptional products’, he added.
+Our dedicated Cosmetics Solutions support beauty companies with end-to-end global logistics—ensuring that products arrive in perfect condition, on time, and ready to impress.
+From imports and exports to warehousing and fulfilment, DACHSER provides the structure and precision that let brands focus on what they do best: creating exceptional products.”

 Team DACHSER was honoured to present the awards for three key categories: